nushell/nushell.github.io/book/modules/creating_modules.md

 ### Module files and commands cannot be named after parent module

-A `.nu` file cannot have the same name as its module directory (e.g., `spam/spam.nu`) as this would create an ambiguous sitation with the name being defined twice.
+A `.nu` file cannot have the same name as its module directory (e.g., `spam/spam.nu`) as this would create an ambiguous condition with the name being defined twice.
 This is similar to the situation described above where a command cannot have the same name as its parent.

 ## Windows Path Syntax